 The GBSS covered personal demographics, sleep pattern and sleep quality, daytime functioning, screening for other sleep disorders, and physical and mental health status.
 Analysis permitted identification of possible insomnia disorder against DSM-5 criteria.
 Here is a sample page.

 Respondents meeting preliminary insomnia criteria, screening negative for other sleep disorders, and of at least average physical/ mental health were invited to participate.
 A study information sheet was provided in association with the consent procedure illustrated here.

 A further screening process included a physical health checker and the Depression Anxiety Stress Scale.
-Eligible, consenting participants were then randomised to receive either Cognitive Behaviour Therapy (CBT), Imagery Relief Therapy (IRT: placebo) or Treatment as Usual (TAU: a wait-list condition).
+Eligible, consenting participants were then randomized to receive either Cognitive Behavior Therapy (CBT), Imagery Relief Therapy (IRT: placebo) or Treatment as Usual (TAU: a wait-list condition).

 Here we invite you to review what CBT and IRT participants received by way of intervention.
 You will be able to see how each treatment was introduced and explained, how participant commitment was obtained, and examples of treatment components.
 You will also be able to take a tour of online 'tools' that were available to participants to help them put the course techniques into practice.

 When logging on for the first time, both CBT and IRT participants were able to start the first of their weekly sessions.
 This included a rationale of their sleep problem in the terms of their intervention (CBT or IRT), and an explanation of how the upcoming course would address it.
 These videos show this process for a CBT participant and an IRT participant.

 Participants in both groups were asked to make a commitment to trying to improve their sleep.
 Aside from the therapeutic benefit, this also allowed an implicit assessment of the comparative credibility of both interventions.
 These videos show the procedure for both the CBT and the IRT groups.